PunGy/reroi/README.md

 const reactive_b: Reactive<number> = map(reactive_a, a => a + 1)
 ```

-It is misleadingly similar to `Fluid.derive`, but it is fundamentally different.
+It's misleadingly similar to `Fluid.derive`, but that is fundamentally a different thing.
 `map` here creates a new `Fluid.val` using value of the existing one.
 Without ANY subscriptions applied.

 That is the key feature of `Fluid` -